Stop! Your Lease Extension in Leominster Could Be FREE

 If you are facing a significant premium because your lease in Leominster has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

 Leasehold properties in Leominster with more than one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and maintenance charges merit it.
+In such circumstances there is often little upside in buying the freehold unless savings on ground rent and service charges merit it.

 Lender Requirement